hsauro/LorenzAttractor_Claude/README.md

 Once setup, using Claude Code is very easy.
 I started with a basic FMX project with a form and some TLayout panels.
 The center control had a TSkPaintBox and I added some buttons.
 A created the stubs for the OnDraw and button clicks although I am not sure how necessary that was.
 I then asked Claude to write the main code for setting up the differential equations, implementing a simple Euler solver and creating the skia drawing code.

-After the first version was made we iterated by adding 3D support, added more UI controls, (Claude did this automatically by upding the fmx file).
+After the first version was made we iterated by adding 3D support (with mouse drag control), added more UI controls, (Claude did this automatically by upding the fmx file).
 We also added zooom control and sliders to set the model parameters.

 In conclusion I will probably use Claude code for future projects.